 X marks the spot

 Aston Martin – a name more closely associated with sleek sports cars – has revealed its very first SUV: the DBX.
-And Pirelli has come up with not just one, but three types of tyre for it.
+And Pirelli has come up with not just one, but three types of tyres for it.

 The DBX is the culmination of an extensive development programme, which began with virtual development stretching back in 2015 before physical testing took place in Wales last year.
 And it signals a new era in Aston Martin’s stated mission to deliver exceptional performance, style and usability, in a segment previously unexplored by the world-famous British manufacturer.